 4. Mark "T" for true, and "F" for false on the following Rules of Engagement for public forum debate. a) The PRO advocates for the resolution and the CON argues against it. b) The PRO gets the first word in the round, and the CON gets the last. c) Each debater gets a total of 16 minutes of speaking time during the 33-minute debate. d) Every speech in the round must be memorized in advance. e) Each debate team (not individual student) splits 2 minutes of prep time for the round.
 5. What three things do debaters need to do to properly flow a round?
-Debaters need to Debaters need to Debaters need to 6.
+Debaters need to Listen to whoever is presenting Debaters need to Record the arguments Debaters need to Prepare for their next speech 6.
 What four things will you learn about as a PF debater?
-First, you'll learn to Second, you'll learn about .
-Third, you'll learn to appreciate and adhere to Fourth, you'll learn about .
+First, you'll learn to Second, you'll learn about Third, you'll learn to appreciate and adhere to Moral and ethical behavior Fourth, you'll learn about